massimocandela/dataflux/README.md

 The creation of a model requires at least a name and an url.
 GET, POST, PUT, and DELETE operations are going to be performed against the same url.
 [Models can be created with considerably more advanced options.](#models-creation)

 A JS object is automatically created for each item returned by the API, for each model.
-The object has the same properties of the JSON item plus some high-level method (see [object methods](#object-methods)).
+The object has the same properties of the JSON item plus some high-level method (see [objects methods](#objects-methods)).
 **All the objects are indexed in the store.**

 ### Example 1